 All presentation and paper proposals that address these questions and issues will be fully considered and evaluated.
-Evaluation of abstract submissions will be ongoing, from the opening date of Monday 14th of October, 2013.
+Evaluation of abstract submissions will be ongoing, from the opening date of Wednesday 29th of October, 2014.
 All Prospective Delegates can expect a reply time to their submission of three weeks.

-Accepted abstracts will require a full draft paper by Friday 9th of May, 2014.
+Accepted abstracts will require a full draft paper by Monday 4th of May, 2015.
 Papers are for a 20 minute presentation, 8 to 10 pages long, double spaced, Times New Roman 12.
 All papers presented at the symposium are eligible for publication as part of a digital or paperback book.

 We invite colleagues and people interested in participating to disseminate this call for papers.
 Thank you for sharing and cross-listing where and whenever appropriate.

-Hope to meet you in Toronto!
+Hope to meet you in Barcelona!

 Professor of Social and Political Theory